Sebastian Bolesch

 Wed, 6:30 p.m.

-In the Online Live Talk series the Museum Barberini offers a digital lecture on a particular aspect of the Hasso Plattner Collection or the current exhibition.
+In the Online Art Lectures series the Museum Barberini offers digital lectures on its current exhibition topics.
 Museum curators, conservators, and guides speak about their various disciplines and areas of work, offering a glimpse behind the scenes and opening up new perspectives on the works.

 Costs